bennyzen/nofty/README.md

 ## How to print:
 All my prints were done on a cheap FDM printer using PLA and a 1.0mm nozzle.
 The large nozzle makes prints really fast and sturdy.
-According to the 1.0mm nozzle, the `WALL_THICKNESS` variable was set to 2mm.
+According to the 1.0mm nozzle, the `WALL_THICKNESS` variable in `config.js` was set to 2mm.
 Make sure you set your `WALL_THICKNESS` to a multiple of your nozzle width.
-Use at least 2mm or 2-5 times the nozzle width, depending on your nozzle.
+Use at least 1.5mm or 2-5 times the nozzle width, depending on your nozzle.
+If you use a traditional 0.4mm nozzle, use at least a `WALL_THICKNESS` of 1.6mm to get enough stability.
 All pieces should be waterproof and fit into each other.
 The fit is crucial, so I recommend you follow the build instructions provided below to the point.

 ## How to build: